Essential guide to the NFL play-offs

 The home teams are all favourites but the away side won four out of six wildcard games last season, and hold a 10-4 record over the last three seasons.

-And if the play-offs follow the regular season in the sheer volume of games going down to the wire, we're in for a thrilling end to the season.
+And if the play-offs follow the regular season in the sheer volume of games going down to the wire, we're in for a thrilling ride.

 - The Apprentice is back: Find out who is in the firing line this week